 Customer Due Diligence (CDD)

-Customer Due Diligence (CDD) is a key part of KYC processes.
+Customer Due Diligence (CDD) is the next piece of KYC.
 It involves checking the customer's information to make sure they are who they say they are.
-This step helps financial advisors and firms to know their clients well.
+This step gives financial advisors and firms a real understanding of their clients.

 They collect names, addresses, dates of birth, and other identifying data.
 Firms use this info to assess risk and keep records up-to-date.